We all know people who go the extra mile to make Hammersmith & Fulham such a special place.

 You can’t nominate yourself... but if you’ve done something that fills you with pride, you can encourage others to put your name forward.

-The successful nominees will then gather for a gala dinner and awards ceremony in early June, where a panel of judges will announce their decisions.
+The successful nominees will then gather for a gala dinner and awards ceremony on Thursday 4 June at Bush Hall in Shepherds Bush, where a panel of judges will announce their decisions.